AGM Battery State of Charge

 Something You Should Know about the Data

-Note the following before utilizing the data in the graph and graph that the voltages are ranges: the relationship between state of charge and open-circuit voltage is dependent on the battery history of use, model and condition.
+Note the following before utilizing the data in the graph and graph the voltages are ranges: the relationship between the state of charge and open-circuit voltage is dependent on the lithium phosphate history of use, model, and condition.
 What’s more, the figures are based on a period of no charge or discharge — Maxworld Technologies provides a 12-hour time frame.

 The voltage fluctuation in the table is caused by a variety of factors, including differences in AGM brands, individual battery use history and attrition, and, to some extent, temperature.
-The voltages at all SoC are given a huge 0.5V nondeterminacy by Maxworld Technologies, however I equaled this down according to my own and other manufacturer figure.
+The voltages at all SoC are given a huge 0.5V indeterminacy by Maxworld Technologies, however, I equaled this down according to my own and another manufacturer figure.

 In any event, keep in mind that the open-circuit voltage will only give you an approximate idea of the State of Charge: add a ±10% uncertainty to the SoC number you estimate as a rule of thumb.